Skip to contents

 • age 38–42 lower again

-may be statistically possible, but undesirable in a tariff.
-Smoothing imposes a more stable structure on the rating factor.
+may be statistically possible, but difficult to explain or maintain.
+Smoothing adds a more stable structure to the rating factor.

 Adding smoothing